-In addition, the JEC is examining whether the process for determining who will be the next general secretary of GSU will continue to be done via election by delegates at GSU biennial policy conventions or by a recruitment and hiring process that is subject to JEC approval.
+In addition, the semi-annual JEC meeting on October 8 unanimously passed a motion to send a resolution to the 2021 GSU biennial policy convention whereby the process for determining who will be the next general secretary of GSU will cease being done via election by delegates attending biennial policy conventions and will be replaced by a recruitment and hiring process that is subject to JEC approval.

-If the current process is changed it will require an amendment(s) to GSU's constitution to be considered and voted on by delegates to GSU's 2021 policy convention.
+The JEC resolution will require an amendment(s) to GSU's constitution which will be considered and voted on by delegates to the 2021 biennial policy convention.